 - On average, it costs approximately $10,000 per person per year to live and serve with Project Salud y Paz.
 Depending on your lifestyle, this can vary greatly.

 - Serving is about relationships, so you’ll get to know other volunteers, Guatemalan staff and volunteers, patients, and visiting mission teams

 - Knowledge of driving a manual transmission is very valuable, but not required

 - We’ll create a position that best utilizes your skills and gifts.
-Keep in mind the sample job descriptions provided only give a general idea of how you might serve.
+Keep in mind the jobs listed only give a general idea of how you might serve.

 - Volunteers are expected to complete the Individual Volunteer Training hosted by the United Methodist Church’s General Board of Global Ministries.
 For more information click here.